fun-with-serverless/building-serverless-using-iac/docs/index.md

 You can find the relevant code for each section in the repository.
 You have the option to either write the code from scratch or use the repository as a starting point.

 To get the most out of the workshop, it's recommended that you complete all the exercises.

+In this workshop, I highly recommended to type the code instead of copying & pasting (there’s usually not much to type).
+This way, you’ll be able to fully experience what it’s like to use the AWS SAM and CDK.
+It’s especially cool to see your IDE help you with auto-complete, inline documentation and type safety.